NatVincent7/Data-Analysis-Project/README.md

 ## Project Overview

-This project uses real sales data from a retail superstore (from Kaggle) to answer a simple but important business question: **"How can we understand past sales trends and predict future performance?"** By cleaning the data, exploring key sales drivers, and applying a forecasting model, the project turns raw numbers into insights that support better decision-making.
+This project uses real sales data from a retail superstore (from Kaggle) to answer a simple but important business question: ** By cleaning the data, exploring key sales drivers, and applying a forecasting model, the project turns raw numbers into insights that support better decision-making.

 ## Business Story